 A year ago, trips to the supermarket with my son, Barclay, were not pleasant.
-Barclay has a speech disorder, ADHD and ASD.
-It was sensory overload, for both of us!
-He’d try to wriggle out of the cart, throw items from cart and grab things as we walked by aisles.
+Barclay has a speech disorder, ADHD, and ASD.
+It was sensory overload for both of us!
+He’d try to wriggle out of the cart, throw items from the cart, and grab things as we walked by aisles.
 But part of the problem was also me.
-I’d go to the supermarket when I needed to go rather than when would be a good time for him.
-I’d go with a list a mile long and be distracted hunting for things while expecting him to just be patient.
+I’d go to the supermarket when I needed to go rather than when it would be a good time for him.
+I’d go with a list a mile long and be distracted hunting for things while expecting him to be patient.
 It didn’t work.

-Children with developmental delays need their parents to be engaged and dialed in.
-Over the last couple of years I have definitely learned that!
-I also realized this, I want to be engaged and dialed in!
+Children with developmental delays and disabilities need their parents to be engaged and dialed in.
+Over the last couple of years, I have definitely learned that!
+I also realized this; I want to be engaged and dialed in!
 That is when my son learns!
 A trip to the supermarket is such a great opportunity to teach so many skills.
 From communication to social interaction, it is a developmental skills playground.
-But you need to plan ahead and go with some specific and simple goals in mind.
+But you need to plan and go with some specific and simple goals in mind.
 Here is an example of our most recent supermarket visit.
-Hopefully it will give you some ideas in how to make supermarket trips with your child pleasant and productive!
+Hopefully, it will give you some ideas on making supermarket trips with your child-pleasant and productive!

-GOAL 3: Identifying a “straw“.
-During an evaluation earlier in the day, Barclay had to name some common objects.
-His therapist said he couldn’t identify a “straw”.
+GOAL 3: Identifying a “straw.”
+During an evaluation earlier in the day, Barclay had to name some everyday objects.
+His therapist said he couldn’t identify a “straw.”
 So that became one of our supermarket goals.
 We found straws!
-We found them hanging in an aisle, by the Deli, attached to some juice boxes.
+We found them hanging in an aisle by the Deli, attached to some juice boxes.
 He had so much fun during our straw scavenger hunt.
 I am pretty confident he’ll be able to identify one during his next evaluation!

 I hope this was helpful!
 Your goals for your child will more than likely look completely different.
 Our goals for our next supermarket trip will, too.
-The points to remember are to plan ahead and make meaningful goals to get the most out of your trip to the supermarket with your child.
+The points to remember are planning ahead and making meaningful goals to get the most out of your trip to the supermarket with your child.